deepakhj/cadent/README.md

      - server: url : url of the host to add (udp/tcp)
      - check_server: url: url of the server to "check" for the above server that it is alive (defaults to `server`)
-     - hash_key: string: the "string" that is the KEY for the hash algo (see `hashkeys` in the TOML config)
+     - hashkey: string: the "string" that is the KEY for the hash algo (see `hashkeys` in the TOML config)
      - replica: int: the index of the replica (if any) for a server definition (defaults to 0)

     curl localhost:6061/echo-example/purgeserver --data "server=tcp://127.0.0.1:6004"